JeremyAnsel/xwa_hooks/xwa_hook_hull_icon/zip/readme.txt

 The format is a line per object: "FlightModels\ObjectA_HullIcon = value" If the value is 0, then no icon is replaced.
 See "Objects.txt".

+To define the scale of the in-flight map and hull icons, set the MapIconScale and HullIconScale settings.
+The default value for the MapIconScale setting is 256.
+The default value for the HullIconScale setting is 256.

+See the "hook_hull_icon.cfg" file or the "hook_hull_icon" section of "hooks.ini".

 *** Credits ***